Evaluation trees for proposition algebra: Evaluation trees for static valuation congruence

 For example, an st-basic form over $ab\in \Au$ has the following form:

 with $B_i\in\{\tr,\fa\}$.
 For $\sigma=a_1a_2\cdots a_n\in\Au$, there exist $2^{2^n}$ different st-basic forms over $\sigma$.

 It will turn out useful to define a function that transforms conditional statements to st-basic forms.
 Therefore, given $\sigma\in\Au$ we consider terms in $\PSf{A'}$, where $A'$ is the finite subset of $A$ that contains the elements of $\sigma$.
-If $\sigma=\epsilon$, then $A'=\emptyset$ and the st-basic forms over $\epsilon$ are \tr\ and \fa.

 \begin{definition} The \textbf{alphabet function} $\ALPHA:\Au\to 2^A$ returns the set of atoms of a string in $\Au$:

 \end{definition}

 \begin{definition} Let $\sigma\in\Au$.
 The conditional statement $E^\sigma\in\BFf{\ALPHA(\sigma)}$ is defined as